Kubernetes Service Testing and Correlation

 - Click Add New Test → HTTP Server

-- Configure the test:
+- Configure an availability test:

 - Test Name: